nstanford5/ticket-sales/ticket-sales.md

 md5: c425745032273893d106fe3de005f15e
 range: 17-21
 ```
-- Line 17 starts the Local Step
+- Line 17 starts the Local Step.
-- Line 18 declassifies the parameters and unpacks them into respective constants
+- Line 18 declassifies the parameters and unpacks them into respective constants.
-- Line 20 publishes those values to the blockchain
+- Line 20 publishes those values to the blockchain.
-- Line 21 commits to move us out of consensus step
+- Line 21 commits to move us out of consensus step.

 Now, the next step is to have the Admin actually pay the non-network tokens into the contract.
 This needs to happen in a consensus step.